Here is your guide to the Best International ETF in Australia for 2020.

 iShares IWLD Review

 IWLD is a strong contender to take home the best international ETF award.
-It has a low management fee, it provides passive index diversification to a huge range of international companies.
+It has a low management fee and it provides passive index diversification to a huge range of international companies.

 In fact if I had to force rank international ETFs I would rate IWLD as the second best international ETF on the market.